 The Lobo Cancer Challenge is a community fundraising event to provide money needed for patient services, patient clinical care and cancer research at the UNM Comprehensive Cancer Center.
 Funds raised by the Lobo Cancer Challenge support areas of patient services, patient care and cancer research that are not supported by federal, state, and private funding.
 Some examples include transportation for patients to get to and from their appointments, overnight stays for patients and their families in Albuquerque, and pilot research projects that help our cancer scientists secure larger research grants.

 How do I get started on my fundraising?

 We’ve compiled guidelines, tips and ideas on our Fundraising Tips and Tools page to help you get started and get it done.
-The first step is customizing your online web page upon registration, and then telling all your friends and family about your commitment to the Lobo Cancer Challenge.
+First, customize your online web page when you register, then tell all your friends and family about your commitment to the Lobo Cancer Challenge.

 What is the deadline to hit my fundraising commitment?

 What happens if I don’t meet my fundraising commitment by the fundraising deadline?